binaryage/firerainbow/README.markdown

 Current State
 -------------

-* Version 0.9 is tested to work with beta Firebug 1.3 and alpha Firebug 1.4
+* Version 0.9 is tested to work with offcial Firebug 1.3 and alpha Firebug 1.4
 * Version 0.8 is tested to work with alpha Firebug 1.3
 * Version 0.7 is tested to work with official Firebug 1.2